 There is no denying the fact that virtualization is gaining enough traction in this technology driven business economy.
 According to a report published by Gartner, virtualization has surpassed 50% of all server workloads and this estimation is expected to reach 86% by 2016.

 A flexible, responsive and secured environment translates into lesser downtime and data loss.
-One of the major benefits of virtualization cited by industry experts is server portability, which enables a VM to migrate to other server by swiftly restoring a VM file.
+One of the major benefits of virtualization cited by industry experts is server portability, which enables a virtual machine to migrate to other server by swiftly restoring a VM file.
 This process of restoration is less intricate and cost-effective when compared to bare-metal restoration from tape backups.

 When planning for virtualization, a comprehensive business analysis is indispensable while keeping enterprise applications, and network on priority check-list to ensure augmented operational efficiency.